evkx/evkx.github.io/content/models/hyundai/kona/Kona_Long_Range/_index.md

 ## Drivetrain

-Hyundai Kona Long Range has a front-wheel drive system supported by one motor on the front axle.
+The Hyundai Kona Long Range has a front-wheel drive system supported by one motor on the front axle.

 ### Suspension